documentnode/documentnode.io/Writing/Preferences.md

-﻿# Preferences
+# Preferences

-We can customise Document Node by changing the preferences, which will be remembered even if we restart the application.
+We can customize Document Node by changing the preferences, which will be remembered even if we restart the application.

-To open the "**Preferences**" dialogue, select the menu `Document Node` -> `Preferences...` on macOS.
+To open the "**Preferences**" dialog, select the menu `Document Node` -> `Preferences...` on macOS.

 ![screen-menu-preferences](screen-menu-preferences.png)

-Or, select the menu `File` -> `Preferences...` on Windows and Linux.
+The same dialog is available on Windows and Linux, via the menu `Tools` -> `Options...`.

 ## General

-On the `General` page of the `Preferences` dialogue, we can change the theme and language of the application.
+On the `General` page of the `Preferences` dialog, we can change the theme and language of the application.

 ![screen-prefs-general](screen-prefs-general.png)